 I wrote an article all about why it’s important to soak your beans.
 You can read that here!

-Ancient cultures regularly soaked, sprouted or fermented the foods that were high in anti-nutrients to reduce them so that they could access the valuable nutrients in those foods.
-But somewhere along the way, we’ve stopped practicing these things (although there has been a resurgence in people returning to soaking, sprouting and fermenting foods and beverages).
+Ancient cultures regularly soaked, sprouted, or fermented foods that were high in anti-nutrients to reduce them so that they could access the valuable nutrients in those foods.
+But somewhere along the way, we’ve stopped practicing these things (although there has been a resurgence in people returning to soaking, sprouting, and fermenting foods and beverages).